MrAleksAD/MrAleksAD/README.md

 # Hi, I'm Aleks 👋
-Senior Software Engineer with more than 5 years of commertial experience.
-I have excellent knowledge in backend development on Java.
+Jubior Software Engineer with more than 1 years of commertial experience.
+I have excellent knowledge in backend development on Python.
-In general worked with monolitic, microservice and serverless arthitectures.
-Big part of my acitities is open-source.

 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=romankh3&show_icons=true&count_private=true">